Examinations

 Examination entry

-Make sure you have completed each of the following steps to ensure that you are entered for the correct examinations and assessments.
+Make sure you have completed each of the following steps to ensure that you are entered for the correct assessments.

 Examinations and Assessments entry dates

-The examinations and assessments entry dates document can be found on the right hand side of this page.
+The Entry Deadlines for assessments document can be found on the right hand side of this page.

-If you are taking examinations (sit-down examinations or submitted assessments) this year and you are required to select the options you wish to take, you will be invited by email to enter for your examinations when the examination entry window for your examination opens.
-The email invitation will ask you to log in to Student Self Service to complete your optional examination entry assessment selections by a given date.
-Your selections will be validated and confirmed by a series of display screens and you will be able to log back in and change your choices within the examination entry window as many times as you wish.
+If you are taking assessments this year and you are required to select the options you wish to take, you will be invited by email to enter for your assessments when the Examination entry window for your Examination opens.
+The email invitation will ask you to log in to Student Self Service to complete your assessment selections by a given deadline.
+Your selections will be validated and confirmed by a series of display screens and you will be able to log back in and change your choices within the Examination entry window as many times as you wish.

 • completed your University registration within the student registration window.
-You will not receive the examination entry email invitation, nor be able to complete the examination entry process, if you have not.
-Please see the advice at the top of this page if your registration is incomplete; and
+You will not receive the Examination entry email invitation, nor be able to complete the Examination entry process, if you have not; and

 You can view your Academic and Assessment Information page in My Exams at any time during the year to ensure you have been entered for all assessments correctly, notifying your college of any errors immediately.
-For examination entry which includes a combination of core and optional assessment units, your core assessment units will also be listed alongside optional assessment units.
+For Examinations that include a combination of core and optional assessments units, your core assessment units will also be listed alongside optional assessment units.

-If your examination exists purely of core assessments (no choices) then your assessments will be visible in Student Self Service in due course.
+If your Examination consists of core assessments only (no choices of options) then your assessments will be visible in Student Self Service in due course.

 Suspended students

-To change an option outside of the examination entry window you must apply for permission in writing through your senior tutor or other college officer using the change of options form available from your college office.
+To change an option outside of the Examination entry window you must request this through your college officer using the change of options form available from your college office.
 Applications for alterations of options will not be processed until payment has been received.

 The full range of assessments may not be available to students who enter late or change options late, and may depend on whether other students have entered for the assessment (and thus it has been set) and/or whether the examiners have sufficient time to set further assessments.